Fred-org/FRED-docs/source/Getting Started/Collaboration.rst

 | :sup:`1` *University of Lyon, France*
 | :sup:`2` *CNRS/CREATIS, UMR 5220, Lyon, France*

 | Contributes to library and API development.
-Fred for proton imaging and CT conversion for proton dose calculation.
+FRED for proton imaging and CT conversion for proton dose calculation.
 Plugin development.

 |